 - 1. School employees report to principal - 2.
-Within 48 hours, principal files written report with local board of education, and one of three local law enforcement agencies (sheriff's office, KSP, or county attorney). - 3.
-Principal notifies parent or guardian of students. - 4.
+Within 48 hours, the principal files a written report with the local board of education, and one of three local law enforcement agencies (sheriff's office, KSP, or county attorney). - 3.
+Principal notifies the parents or guardians of students. - 4.
 The agency receiving the principal's report will conduct an investigation (the school or board may participate in the investigation if the agency requests)